merely-useful/py-rse/index.md

 ### Exercise \@ref(provenance-ex-understand-project) {-}

-1. 51 soliciters were interviwed as the participants.
+1. 51 solicitors were interviewed as the participants.

 2. Interview data and a data from a database on court decisions.